Arifpaki/Python/README.md

 Notes:
 - If your server has a role named `Support`, members with that role can see and respond to tickets by default.
 You can change the role name with `SUPPORT_ROLE_NAME`.
-- Slash command sync for 300 commands can take 30–60 seconds after first run or updates.
+- Slash command sync for hundreds of commands can take up to a minute after first run or updates.

 ## Project Structure